jankat11/remwaste-case-cankat/README.md

 ### State Management

 The Context API was used to manage the state of the steps in the progress bar.
+The **use() hook**, stabilized in React 19’s latest release, is now used instead of useContext.

 ## Improvements I Could Have Made If I Had More Time: